 3113 Clifton Avenue, Cincinnati, OH 45220 513-766-3370

-Jewish Family Service offers a unique holistic approach to promote wellness and stability to families experiencing poverty, hunger and mental illness by combining a food pantry, case management, and peer-based socialization activities under one roof at its Barbash Family Vital Support Center.
-Learn more about our Barbash Family Vital Support Center.
+Jewish Family Service offers a unique, holistic approach to promoting wellness and stability for those families experiencing poverty, hunger, and mental illness.
+Our Barbash Family Vital Support Center combines a food pantry, care management, and peer-based socialization activities—all conveniently provided under one roof.
+Learn more

 Jewish Family Service's Heldman Family Food Pantry is the source for free food, personal and household care items for individuals experiencing financial difficulties in the Greater Cincinnati Jewish community and our neighbors who live in the Clifton neighborhood.
 Learn more